harquail/nook_foldlings_thesis/markdown_chapters/01_Background.md

 1. \textbf{2D to 3D visualization is difficult}.
 Users have difficulty understanding how the card will fold based on a 2D design.
 2. \textbf{Geometric constraints}.
 Pop-up cards present strict constraints, which are often unintuitive to novice designers.
 3. \textbf{No "undo"}.
-Since pop-up card design is often a trial-and-error process, designers must sometimes make multiple versions of their card to test their design.
+Since pop-up card design is often a trial-and-error process, designers must sometimes make many versions of their card to test their design.
 4. \textbf{Physical constraints}.
 In addition to the geometric constraints, the paper medium presents physical limitations on where edges can be placed.

 The 90-degree popup card presents a tightly-constrained problem, with opportunities for both interface design and algorithm innovations.
 Our work spans human-computer interaction, graph-based algorithms, and algorithms for manipulating bezier paths and pop-up card structures.
 Our culminating product is an iPad application.